Azure/bicep-types-az/generated/videoanalyzer/microsoft.media/2021-05-01-preview/types.md

   - DASH CMAF: /manifest(format=mpd-time-cmaf)

 Moreover, an ongoing video recording can be played in "live mode" with latencies which are approximately double of the chosen video segment length.

+## ListProvisioningTokenInput
+### Properties
+* **expirationDate**: string (Required, WriteOnly): The desired expiration date of the registration token.
+The Azure Video Analyzer IoT edge module must be initialized and connected to the Internet prior to the token expiration date.

+## EdgeModuleProvisioningToken
+### Properties
+* **expirationDate**: string (ReadOnly): The expiration date of the registration token.
+The Azure Video Analyzer IoT edge module must be initialized and connected to the Internet prior to the token expiration date.
+* **token**: string (ReadOnly): The token blob to be provided to the Azure Video Analyzer IoT edge module through the Azure IoT Edge module twin properties.

+## VideoStreamingToken
+### Properties
+* **expirationDate**: string (ReadOnly): The streaming token expiration date in ISO8601 format (eg. 2021-01-01T00:00:00Z).
+* **token**: string (ReadOnly): The streaming token value to be added to the video streaming URL as the value for a "token" query string parameter.
+The token is specific to a single video.